Data and insights

 Every country has a different energy mix and building stock with its own specificities.
 In some cases, gases will play a very important role, for example for coal phase out, or in regions with old buildings.
 Where there is a gas connection, and supply can be decarbonised, that’s often the right way to go.

-The DNV Eurogas Pathways study shows that failing to optimise the use of gas in heating is around 1.3 trillion Euros.
 There is also the risk that we could slow down the transition for buildings by counting too much on electrification – electricity network reinforcements could take decades to complete.
 Switching between energy vectors for home heating can be costly, sometimes involving cumbersome renovations.
 In some old buildings, it would not even be feasible.
 Blending, district heating, hydrogen-ready boilers, CHP and fuel cells can all play a role in the cost-effective decarbonisation of buildings.
 These technologies offer job potential and, crucially, will help meet energy needs across different regions, communities and socioeconomic groups.